 What is development?
 What is the Third World?
-What are the dominant paradigms and ideologies that have influenced social, political and economic strategies in Third World countries?
-What is the “cost” of development for indigenous populations?
+What are the dominant paradigms and ideologies, relationships or assumptions reflected in the oppositions between First World: Third World, Global North: Global South, developed: developing world?
+What are the political, economic or cultural implications of these oppositions?
+What is the “cost” of development for developing nations?
 What roles can anthropologists play in development programs?
 What is globalization really about?
 These are some of the themes that will be explored during the semester.
 Case studies as well as analyses and critiques of development programs will be used to sort out the dynamics between dependency, gender, politics, economic models, power relationships, and poverty.
+Students will apply what they learn through the readings, lectures and discussion on a semester long group research and creative activity.
 Development work is collaborative by nature; therefore we emphasize this strategy in this class.

 Portfolio and Project Evaluation (50%).

-Students will work in teams throughout the semester on a substantial project which includes an evaluation and critique of development strategies, a case study of a region that the group will select, designing the group’s own NGO and projects, and a rationale for choosing the model and strategies of this virtual NGO.
+Students will work in teams throughout the semester on a substantial project which includes a case study of a region that the group will select and an evaluation and critique of development strategies.
+Teams will design their group’s own NGO and projects, and a rationale for choosing the model and strategies that this virtual NGO will adopt.